ecsdigital/cars-frontend-test/README.md

 These are stretch goals if you have time (you can do them in any order):

 1. Use redux (and optionally sagas) to manage state.
+1. Apply styling to your components (we are interested how you tackle this rather than how it looks).
 1. Handle user validation (e.g. string length or data-type checks)
 1. More tests! (e2e? cypress?)
 1. Apply sorting to the list of cars
 1. Apply filtering to the list of cars
-1. Apply styling to your components (we are interested how you tackle this rather than how it looks).
 1. Host you application on some free hosting (e.g. https://zeit.co/)

 ### Testing

-All features should be covered by some tests; what kind of test is up to you, and they don't need to be extensive (we just need an idea of your general approach to testing a react application).
+All features should be covered by some tests; what kind of test is up to you.
+They don't need to be extensive (we just need an idea of your general approach to testing a react application).

 ## Limitations